-Buying an electric bicycle is a significant investment, so we are here to provide tips on the care and maintenance of your electric bike's battery to increase the longevity of your electric bike.
+Buying an electric bike is a significant investment, so we are here to provide tips on the care and maintenance of your electric bike's battery to increase the longevity of your electric bike.

-Take a moment to review the below tips to increase your electric bicycle battery's life, but please remember to always follow the instructions in your owner's manual and reach out to an authorized electric bicycle dealer or your bicycle's manufacturer if you have questions or are unsure of how to care for your eBike.
+Take a moment to review the below tips to increase your electric bike battery's life, but please remember to always follow the instructions in your owner's manual and reach out to an authorized electric bike dealer or your bike's manufacturer if you have questions or are unsure of how to care for your eBike.

-How To Prolong the Life of Your Electric Bicycle's Battery:
+How To Prolong the Life of Your Electric Bike's Battery:

-1. Use the correct charger for your bicycle's battery.
+1. Use the correct charger for your electric bike's battery.

 Review the owner's manual and fully charge the battery before your first ride.
 Use the correct charger for the battery.
 When you first receive the bike/battery, plug in the charger to the battery and fully charge it.